PL/SQL SYS_REFCURSOR In Oracle Database

 Wrong: SYS_REF CURSOR

-Why would someone declare a weak ref cursor when we already have predefined one?
+Why would someone declare a weak ref cursor when we already have a predefined one?

 That is actually a very good question.
 The answer to this question is No, we do not need to create a weak ref cursor explicitly.
 Oracle minimized the need of creating a weak ref cursor by shipping SYS_REFCURSOR as a part of standard package since Oracle Database 9i though the option of creating one is still available.